gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 * Use `midl` to generate server, client and header source files.

+### Open issues

+- Need to deal with source sets that are generated.
+- Need a `CppSourceSet.getBuildDependencies()` implementation.

 # Milestone 3

 ## Story: Build binaries against a library in another project